FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Methodology

 \subsection{Cross-Round Recovery (CRR)}

-Accuracy degradation is a common challenge in model pruning, primarily caused by the reduction of parameters, as pruning sets certain weights to zero and effectively removes them from the model.
-Although these pruned parameters are typically deemed less important, they may still contribute to the overall performance of the model.
-To mitigate this issue, we propose Cross-Round Recovery (CRR), a two-stage pruning strategy that enables the model to regain performance through intermediate retraining before applying further pruning.
-Unlike conventional pruning methods that assess performance drop within a single training round, CRR additionally considers the effects of multi-round aggregation in federated learning.
-By incorporating historical performance trends across rounds, CRR improves pruning decisions and ensures more stable model accuracy throughout the training process.
+In federated learning, local client models are periodically aggregated to update the global model, which is then redistributed to clients for subsequent local training.
+However, when the number of local epochs is limited, a client's accuracy may decrease after aggregation compared with the previous communication round.
+Applying pruning under such conditions can further reduce model capacity and amplify performance degradation, leading to progressively weaker local models.
+To address this issue, we propose Cross-Round Recovery (CRR), a two-stage pruning supervision mechanism that allows the model to recover through intermediate retraining before further pruning is applied.
+Unlike conventional pruning methods that evaluate performance degradation within a single round, CRR additionally considers cross-round performance trends caused by federated aggregation, thereby improving pruning reliability and stabilizing local model accuracy during iterative compression.

-Fig.~\ref{fig:crr} illustrates the flow of CRR process, which consists of two stages to determine whether pruning should be executed.
-In Stage 1, pruning is allowed only if the training accuracy exceeds the target accuracy $Acc_{th}$ and the improvement over previous rounds is within $\delta_{rd}$; in Stage 2, pruning is further conditioned on the accuracy drop before and after pruning being less than $\delta_{ep}$; pruning is performed only when both stages are satisfied, otherwise it is skipped for this round of local training.
+Fig.~\ref{fig:crr} illustrates the CRR procedure, which determines whether pruning should be performed in the current round.
+In Stage 1, pruning is enabled only when the training accuracy exceeds the target threshold $Acc_{th}$ and the inter-round accuracy degradation is smaller than $\Delta_{rd}$.
+In Stage 2, after tentative pruning, the accuracy drop between the pre-pruned and pruned models must be smaller than $\Delta_{ep}$.
+Pruning is retained only when both conditions are satisfied; otherwise, the pruning operation is skipped or revoked for the current local training round.